Free Consultation with Experienced New Jersey Sex Crimes Attorney and Former Prosecutor

 Unlike most criminal lawyers, we have taken numerous sex crimes cases to trial ranging from fourth-degree Sexual Contact to first-degree Aggravated Sexual Assault.

-At Clark & Noonan, our New Jersey sex crimes lawyers defend the rights of people facing different types of sex offenses charges, including:
+At Clark Criminal Defense Lawyers, our New Jersey sex crimes lawyers defend the rights of people facing different types of sex offenses charges, including:

 - Aggravated Sexual Assault under N.J.S.2C:14-2(a)

 - Aggravated Criminal Sexual Contact under N.J.S.2C:14-3(a)

 - Endangering the Welfare of a Child under N.J.S.2C:24-4b(5)(b)

 - Child Sexual Abuse or Molestation – including sexual contact with a minor, lewdness and exposure

 - Failure to Register pursuant to Megan’s Law

 - Pornography and internet distribution of child pornography

 Sex Offense Cases Are Unique – You need an Experienced Sex Crimes Lawyer

 In sex offense cases, the evidence is critical.
 Often times, the only evidence in the State’s possession is the statement of the alleged victim which may or not be reliable.
 We have the experience to attack such limited evidence.
 Our sex crimes attorneys also know exactly what evidence should have been gathered during a sex crimes investigation and what evidence is often overlooked by police investigators.